AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 1. Tap **[!UICONTROL Open]** to open the newly created form in a new tab.
 The form opens for editing and displays the contents available in the template.
 It also displays the sidebar to customize the newly created form according to the needs.

-   Based on the type of adaptive form, the form elements present in the associated XFA form template, XML schema, or JSON schema are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
+   Based on the type of adaptive form, the form elements present in the associated <!--XFA form template, -->XML schema or JSON schema are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
 You can also drag-drop these elements to build your adaptive form.

    For information about adaptive form authoring interface and available components, see [Introduction to authoring adaptive forms](introduction-forms-authoring.md).